 A Texas employment contract is a binding agreement between a business and its employee that outlines the terms and conditions of the individual’s employment.
 It spells out what was agreed upon when the employee accepted the position, including their wage, job responsibilities, work schedule, benefits, and vacation days.
-By establishing these terms in writing, the parties create a stable work environment in which their rights are legally protected.
+By establishing these terms in writing, the parties create a strong foundation for their working relationship.

 Employment contracts can specify a date when the employee will automatically be discharged from their position.
 Alternatively, the term of employment can be “at-will,” meaning the employee will work perpetually until either they or their employer decides to end the contract.

-Subcontractor Agreement – Used by a contractor to hire another party (the subcontractor) who will complete specific task in contribution to a larger project.
+Subcontractor Agreement – Used by a contractor to hire a subcontractor to complete a specific task in contribution to a larger project.

 - Labor Statutes: Labor Code